eastbanctech/dob-docs/_posts/2021-05-17-full-cycle.md

 ---
 layout: post
-title: How to work with Assignments in Inspector App and CityGov App
+title: How to work with Assignments in Dispatch App and CityGov App
 tags: user guide
 categories: first release
 ---